Helmholtz coil: Derivation

+thus giving $a=R/2$ as the desired parameter $a$.
+Therefore the coils ought to be a distance $R$ apart, leading to an approximately homogeneous magnetic field inside the Helmholtz coil.

 Time-varying magnetic field

 Most Helmholtz coils use DC (direct) current to produce a static magnetic field.
 Many applications and experiments require a time-varying magnetic field.
 These applications include magnetic field susceptibility tests, scientific experiments, and biomedical studies (the interaction between magnetic field and living tissue).
 The required magnetic fields are usually either pulse or continuous sinewave.
 The magnetic field frequency range can be anywhere from near DC (0 Hz) to many kilohertz or even megahertz (MHz).
 An AC Helmholtz coil driver is needed to generate the required time-varying magnetic field.
 The waveform amplifier driver must be able to output high AC current to produce the magnetic field.